troelsy/Q3-BSP/README.md

 You will need "LoadBSP.py" for a minimal setup.
-If you want to read/translate texture flags, you'll have to download "surfaceflags.py" too. surfaceflags.py is a translation of [surfaceflags.h](https://github.com/id-Software/Quake-III-Arena/blob/master/code/game/surfaceflags.h) provided by ID softwares GitHub.
+If you want to read/translate texture flags, you'll have to download "surfaceflags.py" too. surfaceflags.py is a translation of [surfaceflags.h](https://github.com/id-Software/Quake-III-Arena/blob/master/code/game/surfaceflags.h) provided by ID software's GitHub.
 I assume that you have read the article,
 ["Unofficial Quake 3 Map Specs"](http://www.mralligator.com/q3/), before using this module.